bpfverif/agni/README.md

-# Verifying the Verifier: eBPF Range Analysis Verification
+# Agni: Verifying the Verifier (eBPF Range Analysis Verification)

 ## Abstract
 Our paper proposes an automated method to check the